Lonitch/qeAPI/README.md

 5. `sbatch --exclude cccc xxxxx.sbatch` submit a job by avoiding using node `cccc`

 ### Useful scripts for running batch jobs on a slurm system
 Submitting a large number of jobs at the same time can be messy.
-Platform configuration errors could happen anytime, resulting mysterious termination and unfinished jobs.
+Platform configuration errors could happen at anytime, resulting in mysterious termination and unfinished jobs.
 If you want to keep everything organized, you might want to use the scripts provided in the folder `workflow_scripts`.
-If you want to know more or change these scripts, you will get a better idea about them by reading the summaries at the top of these scripts.
+If you want to know more or change these scripts, you will get a better idea about them by reading the summary at the top of each scripts.
 A recommended workflow for running large batch of jobs on HPC platform is shown in the flowchart below.

 ![workflow](workflow_scripts/workflow.png)